derekh715/p2p-music-player/README.md

 1. It calls `async_write`, which tries to write to the socket
 2. First we write the header
-3. If there is no body, we quit (this time don't need to call `async_write` again, see `cycle` below)
+3. If body is empty, we quit (this time don't need to call `async_write` again, see `cycle` below)
-4. If there is body, call `write_body`
+4. If there is a body, call `write_body`
-5. `write_body` will write the body, then quit.
+5. `write_body` will write the bytes to the message body, then quit.

 `cycle`:

-The timer is `async_timer`, which runs the "token" (callback) every N seconds, now it is per one second.
+The timer is `async_timer`, which runs the "token" (callback) every N seconds, now the interval is one second.

 For each cycle, do the following: